Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Demon Poet or King Poet — Bai Juyi

-Bai Juyi (772 — 846) was another great realistic poet of the Tang Dynasty.
+Bai Juyi (772 — 846) was another great realistic Tang Dynasty poet.

 Demon Poet was the title he used to call himself, for his extremely, almost paranoid passion for writing poems.